leger-labs/leger/docs/ARCHITECTURE-OVERVIEW.md

 ### Beam Cloud Connector:

-The backend leverages fly.io to host serverless functions that bridge between Cloudflare Workers and Beam.cloud.
-These functions act as a wrapper on top of the beam.cloud CLI used to spin up the actual OWUI instances.
+The backend leverages Cloudflare Workers Python to directly integrate with Beam.cloud.
+The Workers Python runtime provides native support for the beam.cloud Python SDK used to spin up the actual OWUI instances.

 #### System Architecture